Zeioth/garbage-day.nvim/README.md

 ## Advanced options
-You don't need to touch these options.
-But you can tweak them in case some particular LSP client don't start/stop correctly on your machine.
+You can tweak them in case some particular LSP client don't start/stop correctly on your machine.

 | Name | Default | Description |
 |--|--|--|